 Qualifying income arising from a qualifying asset includes any royalty or other sum received in respect of the use of that asset.
-In addition, where the sales price of a product or service includes an amount attributable to the asset, the portion of the income from those sales attributable to the value of the asset on a just and reasonable basis can also be included as income from the asset.
+In addition, if the sales price of a product or service includes an amount attributable to the asset, the portion of the income from those sales attributable to the value of the asset on a just and reasonable basis can also be included as income from the asset.

-Qualifying expenditure (QE) means expenditure incurred by a company wholly and exclusively in the carrying on by it of R&D activities, where such activities lead to the development, improvement or creation of the qualifying asset.
+Qualifying expenditure (QE) means an expenditure incurred by a company wholly and exclusively in the carrying on of R&D activities, where such activities lead to the development, improvement or creation of the qualifying asset.
 The definition is identical to the definition of "research and development activities" for the purposes of the R&D tax credit.
-Excluded from QE are outsourced costs to related parties and amounts paid for the acquisition of intellectual property (IP) that is reflected in the value of the qualifying asset.
+Excluded from QE are outsourced costs to related parties and amounts paid for the acquisition of IP that are reflected in the value of the qualifying asset.